slamora/brackets-wiki/Brackets-Extensions.md

 ![Extension Manager Registry](screenshots/extension-manager/registry.png)

+### Updating Extensions

+If you've installed an extension from the registry and the developer has uploaded an update, an **Update** button will appear next to it in the Installed tab, and you can simply click on that button to update it.

+If you installed the extension using the "Install from URL" dialog, and you have a URL for a newer version (or the GitHub repo has been updated since you installed it), you can just use the "Install from URL" dialog again to update it.

 ### Manual Install

 You can install extensions manually by choosing **File > Extension Manager...** (or clicking on the "brick" icon in the toolbar), then clicking the **Install from URL...** button at the bottom.
 From there, you can install most of the extensions below by doing the following: